 Why Choose Tooth Coloured Fillings?

 Aesthetics are the primary reason many people prefer white fillings and in many cases you can regain the natural appearance of the tooth.
 White or Tooth coloured fillings are becoming the popular choice, in some cases allowing you to show no visible fillings.
+Read about our different filling treatments available.

 What are Tooth Coloured Fillings Made Of?